 What you’ll find on this website

-This website is a collection of my work – over 5000 photographs of landscapes, wildlife, architecture and much more, almost all shot in East England.
+This website is a collection of my work – over 7000 photographs of landscapes, wildlife, architecture and much more and all within the UK.

-You can instantly buy your favorite photographs to use them on your own website, your business projects or as a print to hang up in your house.
+You can instantly buy your favourite photographs to use them on your own website, your business projects or as a print to hang up in your house.

 You can order the prints right here on the website with just a couple of clicks.
-And if you’d like to hear the stories behind single photographs, you’ll find them on my blog.
+And if you’d like to hear the stories behind single photographs.